 Speed & Compatibility

 If you would be interested in wireless speeds, there isn’t much to choose between the two modems, except the additional GigE port on the SB8200.
-Either way, it all depends on what the ISP chooses to offer in terms of bandwidth.
+Either way, it depends on what the ISP chooses to offer regarding bandwidth.

 ISP compatibility is hardly an issue here as both these modems pair up perfectly with Cox and Comcast Xfinity, provided you want to explore all the relevant traits of each.
 Restricted support for Time Warner, Brighthouse, and Charter is also available and depends on which internet plan you choose to invest in.